 The senior executive management team includes the P/CEO, Medical Director, and Vice President of Support Services.

-The Facilities & Supply (F/S) department has responsibility for supply management which includes purchasing, inventory control, and logistics including building operations and maintenance and security for the building, vehicles, and staff.
+Facilities & Supply has responsibility for supply management which includes purchasing, inventory control, and logistics including building operations and maintenance and security for the building, vehicles, and staff.

-The Human Resources (HR) department supports INBC’s effort to be an employer of choice by recognizing employees as our most valuable organizational resource.
+Human Resources supports INBC’s effort to be an employer of choice by recognizing employees as our most valuable organizational resource.
 Human Resources activities include: developing and supporting a competitive compensation and benefits program that attracts, retains, and rewards our employees; developing and administrating a comprehensive safety and health program that proactively ensures that every employee and volunteer is protected from the hazards of the workplace; and continuously improve the performance of the organization by providing effective, creative and time-sensitive recruitment and selection services.
-INBC value’s diversity and are proud to be an Equal Employment Opportunity/Affirmative Action Employer.
+INBC values diversity and is proud to be an Equal Employment Opportunity/Affirmative Action Employer.

 The Project Management (PM) department focuses on managing change and continuous improvement.
 Process Improvement, Project Management, Change Control and Strategic Planning are the functions managed in this department.
 Once a change opportunity is identified, a structured method is designed to approve, analyze, design, test, implement, monitor and control the change.
 The primary goals of the department is to efficiently and effectively manage change events by meeting quality, budget and business requirements.

 Training & Document Control

 Training creates and maintains a quality system-wide training program that builds employee competencies and promotes an environment of continuous learning.
 Document Control provides systems to ensure that policies, procedures and forms are developed, modified and archived using defined and approved methods.